 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Macular translocation with 360° retinotomy for wet age related macular degeneration.

-NICE has also issued full guidance on Limited macular translocation for wet age related macular degeneration (Interventional Procedures Guidance no. 339).
+NICE has also issued full guidance on limited macular translocation for wet age related macular degeneration (NICE interventional procedures guidance 339).

-These replace the previous guidance on Macular translocation for age-related macular degeneration (Interventional Procedures Guidance no. 48, March 2004).
+These replace the previous guidance on Macular translocation for age-related macular degeneration (NICE interventional procedures guidance 48, March 2004).

 Age-related macular degeneration is an eye disorder that causes problems with central vision (seeing things straight in front of you) and affecting the part of the retina (the back of the eye) called the macula.
 Wet macular degeneration happens because fluid leaks into the area under the macula causing scarring.